-There are tons of comprehensive lists of the best foods in London, but I wanted to put together my own list of those dishes I think you must-try in London.
+There are tons of comprehensive lists of the best foods in London, but I wanted to put together my own list of those dishes I think you must try in London.
 You’ll recognize some of these dishes – others might be surprising or worth adding to your must-try list on your trip.
 (I also have a list of must-try London drinks if you are wondering what to pair them with!)

-In any event, be prepared for your mouth to start wandering.
+In any event, be prepared for your mouth to start watering.
 Here are the must-try London foods you need to enjoy, no matter how long your visit.

 1. Fish & Chips

 Fish and chips are a delicious, fried dish that consists of batter-coated, fried fish and chips.
 This delightful yet straightforward meal originated in England and has become one of the most famous London foods.
 It is best served hot and is eaten as a main course – but you can find it as a take-away snack from food stalls around London.

 During the First and Second World Wars, the British Government ensured that the supply of fish and chips were secured.
 This meant that the dish was not subject to rationing and further increased its popularity.